 The human body is not magical, it’s a machine, that takes advantage of the laws of physics and that machine isn’t perfect, it has flaws, such as dying from old age.
 The human body is in essence, the most advanced technology on the planet.
 Nanotechnology is an emerging field and eventually we will come to a full understanding of the human body and create technology just as complex and sophisticated.
-The lines between nanotechnology and biology will get really blurry.

 There are researchers studying what is called Telomeres.
 Telomeres are protective caps on chromosomes and with each cell division, the Telomeres are shortened.
 As you age, the accumulative damage eventually starts causing cells to malfunction.
 There is also an enzyme in our DNA called Telomerase and it can repair Telomeres.
 Scientists have already created a virus, that activates the gene in mice, to cause them to produce the Telomerase enzyme and repair their Telomeres.
 In a study, mice have regrown hair, and lived 33% longer from a single treatment.
 Some forms of cancer also produce the Telomerase enzyme and are essentially immortal.
 It’s possible activating the gene and causing the body to produce the Telomerase enzyme, could increase your chances of getting cancer.
 It’s also possible with enough treatments, you could reverse-age from 80 to 20 within a few years.
 Repairing Telomeres may be part of the solution but there could be other “bugs” in the human machine that need to be fixed as well.
 We will just have to wait and see.